 After receiving his PhD in Molecular and Medical Genetics from the University of Toronto in 1997, Professor Emili pursued post-doctoral studies as a Damon Runyon/Walter Winchell Research Fellow with the Nobel Laureate Leland Hartwell at the Fred Hutchison Cancer Research Center in Seattle.
 During this time, he also learnt protein mass spectrometry with John Yates III at the University of Washington.

 Professor Emili’s influence is widely recognized, and his group’s data is often accessed via public databases.
-He reviews regularly for prominent journals such as Cell and Nature, while serving on grant review panels.
-Professor Emili was also editor of “Network Biology” and “Systems Analysis” books with >20,000 downloads, and has given >130 talks at research conferences, international symposia and workshops.
+He reviews regularly for prominent journals such as Cell and Nature, while serving on national and international grant review panels.
+Professor Emili was also editor of “Network Biology” and “Systems Analysis” books with >40,000 downloads, and has given >200 talks at research conferences, international symposia and workshops.

 The CNSB has forged extensive links to numerous research faculty and associated educational initiatives at institutions such as MIT, and across both BU campuses, including the new Faculty in Computing and Data Sciences and the Graduate Program in Bioinformatics, both premier cross-campus mentoring venues at BU.